 Warming up your IP

-You'll find the option Dedicated IP warm-up in Advanced Settings in the first step of creating your campaign to help you warm up your IP.
+You'll find the option Dedicated IP warm up in Advanced Settings in the first step of creating your campaign to help you warm up your IP.
 When you select the option, you'll be asked to add an Initial quota and daily increase.
+We recommend a daily quota of 3,000 emails with a daily increase of 15%.

 |Day no.||Number of emails sent per day||Total number of emails sent|